 Chemical peels are very popular because they work.
 They have been proven time and time again to improve the appearance of a person’s skin, whether on their hands, neck, or face.
-During the chemical peel process, a solution is put on the area of skin that is being treated.
+In our office in Boston chemical peel process, a solution is put on the area of skin that is being treated.
 This solution causes the skin to exfoliate, and over time, it peels off.

 The new skin that is regenerated by the body is smoother.
 It does not have a lot of wrinkles, and it is softer to the touch.
 At the same time, this new skin is more sensitive, so it will require an extra level of protection from the sun.